AbuzarZulfikar/Tool-Face-Off/README.md

 drsunny.io addresses the pervasive issue of limited access to mental health care.
 Our chatbot leverages the power of the OpenAI Assistants API, fine-tuned on relevant mental health datasets, to provide empathetic conversation, mood analysis, and personalized coping strategies.
 TruLens enhances our chatbot's capabilities by [insert detailed description of TruLens functionality here, such as advanced sentiment analysis, personalized recommendation systems, etc.].
 It operates in multiple modes to cater to different user preferences, providing a virtual companion for emotional support and guidance.

-**Technology Tags:** OpenAI, Natural Language Processing, Mental Health, AI for Social Good, Python, Streamlit
+**Technology Tags:**  OpenAI Assistants API, TruLens, OpenAI API, LLamaIndex, MongoDB, Python

 **Category Tags:** Healthcare, Wellbeing, Accessibility, Innovation